jeanpaulsio/notes/sql/sql_queries_for_mere_mortals/chapter_05/readme.md

 __Changing Data Types__

-* You must make sure that when you write an expression, the data types of the columns and literals are compaitble with the operation you are requesting.
+* You must make sure that when you write an expression, the data types of the columns and literals are compatible with the operation you are requesting.
+* You can use the `CAST` function to convert a value from string to integer if there is a number in the column you're trying to do an expression with
+* The `CAST` function __converts a literal value or the value of a column into a specfic data type__.
+* Basically, use `CAST` to make sure you're working with compatible data types

+## Specifying Explicit Values